INM-6/python-odmltables/doc/tutorial.rst

 * **Painkiller** Name of painkiller, if used
 * **Link** URL or folder containing surgery protocol

-By describing the meaning of the properties, we already also covered the property definition we need to provide.
+By describing the meaning of the properties, we also covered the property definition we need to provide.
 As the surgery is typically specific to the animal, we are going to use one main section for the animal ('/Animal') and a subsection for the description of the surgery ('/Animal/Surgery').
 These are the 'Path to Section' values we need to provide in the xls table.
-In the next step we need to define the data types of the values we are going to put in the odml.
+In the next step we need to define the data types of the values we are going to put in the odml file.
 For most of the values a string is the best option (AnimalID, Species, Sex, Litter, Seizures, Surgeon, Quality, Anaesthestic, Painkiller), however some properties need different datatypes:

 * **Birthdate / Date** date
 * **Weight** float, this can be an arbitrary non-integer number
 * **Link** url, this basically a string, but with special formatting.

-Finally we are also able to define units for the values we are going to enter in this odml.
+Finally we are also able to define units for the values we are going to enter in this odML.
 In this example a unit is only necessary for the weight value, as the interpretation of this value highly depends on the unit.
 We define the unit of the weight as gram (g).
 If you now enter all the information discussed above in the xls table, this should look like below: